 What Is an IMEI Number?

 Carriers, government regulators, and law enforcement agencies all rely on IMEI numbers to manage device authentication, enforce network blacklists, and help recover stolen phones.
-The moment your phone connects to a cell network — whether 4G LTE or 5G — your IMEI is automatically checked against a global database.
+The moment your phone connects to a cell network — whether 4G LTE or 5G — your IMEI is automatically checked against a national or global database.

 | Method | Steps | Works On |